The Principle of Least Action as Interpreted by Nature and by the Observer: The Euler-Lagrange action

-Let us consider a system evolving from the position $\mathbf{x}_{0}$ at initial time to the position $\mathbf{x}$ at time $t$ where the variable of control $\mathbf{u}(s)$ is the velocity:
+Let us consider a system evolving from the position $\textbf{x}_{0}$ at initial time to the position $\textbf{x}$ at time $t$ where the variable of control \textbf{u}(s) is the velocity:

-If $L(\mathbf{x},\dot{\mathbf{x}},t)$ is the Lagrangian of the system, when the two positions $\mathbf{x}_0$ and $\mathbf{x}$ are given, \emph{the Euler-Lagrange action} $S_{cl}(\mathbf{x},t; \mathbf{x}_0) $ is the function defined by:
+If $L(\textbf{x},\dot{\textbf{x}},t)$ is the Lagrangian of the system, when the two positions $\textbf{x}_0$ and $\textbf{x}$ are given, \emph{the Euler-Lagrange action} $S_{cl}(\mathbf{x},t; \textbf{x}_0) $ is the function defined by:

-where the minimum (or more generally an extremum) is taken on the controls $\mathbf{u}(s)$, $s\in$ $\left[ 0,t\right]$, with the state $\mathbf{x}(s)$ given by equations (\ref{eq:evolution}) and (\ref{eq:condinitiales}).
+where the minimum (or more generally the minimum or the saddle point\cite{Gray}) is taken on the controls $\mathbf{u}(s)$, $s\in$ $\left[ 0,t\right]$, with the state $\textbf{x}(s)$ given by equations (\ref{eq:evolution}) and (\ref{eq:condinitiales}).
 This is the principle of least action defined by Euler \cite{Euler1744} in 1744 and Lagrange \cite{Lagrange} in 1755.

-The solution $(\widetilde{\mathbf{x}}(s),\widetilde{\mathbf{u}}(s) )$ of (\ref{eq:defactioncondit}), if the Lagrangian $L(\mathbf{x},\dot{\mathbf{x}},t) $ is twice differentiable, satisfies the Euler-Lagrange equations on the interval $[0,t] $:
+The solution $(\widetilde{\textbf{x}}(s),\widetilde{\textbf{u}}(s) )$ of (\ref{eq:defactioncondit}), if the Lagrangian $L(\textbf{x},\dot{\textbf{x}},t) $ is twice differentiable, satisfies the Euler-Lagrange equations on the interval $[0,t] $: